QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 -  Heterogeneous households satisfying conditions for Gorman aggregation into a representative household.

--  Heterogeneous household technologies violating conditions for Gorman aggregation but susceptible to aggregation into a single representative household via ‘non-Gorman' or 'mongrel' aggregation’.
+-  Heterogeneous household technologies that  violate conditions for Gorman aggregation but are still susceptible to aggregation into a single representative household via ‘non-Gorman' or 'mongrel' aggregation’.

-The three alternative types of aggregation have different consequences in terms how  prices and allocations can be computed.
+These three alternative types of aggregation have different consequences in terms how  prices and allocations can be computed.

 In particular, can prices and an aggregate allocation be computed before the equilibrium allocation to individual heterogeneous households is computed?